mikerst/mikethomas.design/src/work/reimagining-making-emails.md

 ---
 title: Re-imagining how we made emails at TotallyMoney
-intro: Improving the quality of life for team members working on new HTML email projects by standardising the email design language and simplifying the codebase.
+intro: Improving the quality of life for team members working on new HTML email projects by centralising email design assets and simplifying the codebase.
 hero: case-study__email__hero.jpg
 date: 2019-07-14
 theme: